Why learn to activate your transverse abdominis?

 A second layer of this muscle also sometimes exists and has fibers in the opposite direction reaching down from the lowest pair of ribs to attach to the lumbar vertebrae.

 I had the thought, that because the transverse abdominis passes directly behind the quadratus lumborum before attaching to the lumbar spine, that tension in the TA could cause tension in the QL.
 I don't know if there is enough give in this portion of the TA to add tension to the QL or not, but at the very least tension in the TA could act as a signal to the QL to activate or relax as required.

-I never gave much thought to the upper transverse abdominis until some experiences in a qi gong class and some pain at the junction of my thoracic and lumbar spine during forward bends.
+I never gave much thought to the upper transverse abdominis until some experiences in a Qi Gong class and some pain at the junction of my thoracic and lumbar spine during forward bends.

 Why didn't I just lengthen my spine and reach with my arms?
 Because I wanted the option not to have to do that.

-I found that I could activate this muscle (with a reasonable degree of surety) with a combination of first lifting the backs of the ribs and then creating a downward pull on the lower three ribs.
+I found that I could activate this muscle (with a reasonable degree of surety) with a combination of first lifting the backs of the ribs and then creating a downward pull on the lower three (or four) ribs.
 In the process of experimenting with this I discovered that it caused the upper band of the transverse abdominis to activate.

 This was important in the Qi Gong class I attend since I then found it easier to take impacts to the solar plexus.

 Using Transverse abdominis to anchor the hip flexors

 There are three hip flexors that attach at or near the ASIC.
 These long hip flexors work on both the knee joint and the hip joint and include sartorius, tensor fascia latae and rectus femoris.